Aviation | Climate Change and Variability

 In 2020, the Standing Committee on Services for Aviation (SC-AVI) conducted a global survey on the impacts of climate change and variability on aviation with an aim to clarifying the interest and concerns of aviation professionals around the world.
 The findings of this survey were published as by WMO as AeM SERIES No. 6.

-In addition, to facilitate the aviation industry's adaptation to climate change, the Expert Team on Weather and Climate Science for Aviation Applications (ET-WCS), a subsidiary body of SC-AVI, is consolidating the findings of the latest assessments on impacts of climate change and variability on aviation e.g. changes in Jetstream location and strength (with impacts on flight route efficiency), in turbulence location and intensity especially clear-air turbulence (with impacts on flight safety), in warming temperature (with impacts on airport and aircraft operations, including degraded take-off performance), and in the frequency and intensity of high impact weather events such as tropical cyclones.
-The report will incorporate recent research and publications.
+In addition, to facilitate the aviation industry's adaptation to climate change, the Expert Team on Weather and Climate Science for Aviation Applications (ET-WCS), a subsidiary body of SC-AVI, has consolidated into a Compendium the findings of the latest assessments on impacts of climate change and variability on aviation e.g. changes in jet stream location and strength (with impacts on flight route efficiency), in turbulence location and intensity especially clear-air turbulence (with impacts on flight safety), in warming temperature (with impacts on airport and aircraft operations, including degraded take-off performance), and in the frequency and intensity of high impact weather events such as tropical cyclones.
+The Compendium incorporates recent research and publications.
 Additionally, a website has been created to provide access to a list of collected literature on related subjects.

 Back to top